Welcome to Nutrition 2 Kitchen!

 My name is Rachel Verdoliva and I am Registered Dietitian Nutritionist.
 I am starting this blog to document my progress on developing my cooking skills and applying what I know about nutrition.
 I will explore recipes that not only taste great but are also healthy options.
 N2K is here to prove that food can be fun, tasty, and healthy all at the same time.
 In the mix I may have some fun and use this site as a personal blog to document my everyday lifestyle and DIY projects I may be working on.

 Just a little bit about me.
-I have a wonderful fiance, Kevin, that helps me out with the techy stuff on here and likes to be my cooking partner.
+I have a wonderful husband, Kevin, that helps me out with the techy stuff on here and likes to be my cooking partner.
 Everyday is an adventure with us.
 We love to be in the outdoors, gardening, traveling, trying craft beers, and doing DIY stuff around the house.
-We also became parents this winter to a beautiful golden retriever puppy named Birdie June that keeps our hands full.

 For my undergrad, I knew I wanted to go into a health field but I was unsure of what route I would take.
 I decided on the pre-med option and studied Biochemistry and Public Health at The College of Saint Rose in Albany New York.
 The more classes I took the more I understood about nutrition and its affect on overall health .
 That’s when I decided that I wanted to be a Registered Dietitian.